spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-mjolnir.md

 ## 4. Create a management room

 Using your own account, create a new invite only room that you will use to manage the bot.
 This is the room where you will see the status of the bot and where you will send commands to the bot, such as the command to ban a user from another room.
 Anyone in this room can control the bot so it is important that you only invite trusted users to this room.
-The room must be unencrypted since the playbook does not support installing Pantalaimon yet.
+The room must be unencrypted since this role does not support [using Pantalaimon](configuring-playbook-pantalaimon.md) yet.

 Once you have created the room you need to copy the room ID so you can tell the bot to use that room.
 In Element you can do this by going to the room's settings, clicking Advanced, and then coping the internal room ID.
 The room ID will look something like `!QvgVuKq0ha8glOLGMG:DOMAIN`.